A scene from Zaatari refugee camp, Jordan.

 AP Photo/Nick Ut

-President Trump recently imposed steep tariffs on foreign steel and aluminum.
+A global trade war seems well underway as China and the US exchange targeted tariff attacks.
 An economist explains what they are, how they work and why they matter.

 Worshippers at Ash Wednesday mass.